gerardsyd/portfolio_tracker/README.md

 See my [Medium post](https://medium.com/@gerard_syd/python-stock-portfolio-tracker-4bf6d082f564) for information on how to use:

+## Update 1 September 2023
+- Allow deleting row in add trades section
+- Fixed crypto issue -> all crypto now base converted to USD and then converted to local currency
+- Cleaned up hist_positions function in models

 ## Update 28 March 2023
 - Moved stock prices away from flatfile to SQL db
 - Fixed FX so that portfolio page shows in default currency for user